shellypringle/DA-Portfolio/README.md

 ## About Me:
 Data Analyst working in long-term disaster recovery and disaster mitigation for the State of Texas.
 Former educator.
 Skilled in analytical tools (Excel, SQL, PowerBI, Tableau), information architecture, project management, training, and the distillation/communication of complex ideas to a diverse audience.
-Below are some sample projects I have worked on to hone my analytics skills:
+Below are some sample projects I have worked on to hone my analytics skills.

 ## Projects:
 ### SQL projects